dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - [ ] Rather than spending forever talking about what Docker Compose does and why it's great, let's just dive into a demonstration. `cd` into the directory '/6-Docker_Compose_For_Multi-Container_Apps'

 - [ ] Run the command `ls` and notice that we have directories that contain the source code for the services of our polling app from the previous Module (the 'survey_server' and 'results_server').
 Each of these directories contains it's own Dockerfile that defines the steps to build it's requisite image.
+This should all be familiar to you.

-- [ ] Also notice that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'
+- [ ] Also notice that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'.
+We'll dive into this shortly.

 - [ ] Let's do this thing!
 Run `docker-compose up` !